Bessie Ernst Williams, June 16th, 2015

 BW: Hope of Detroit.

 LW: Where is that located?

 BW: It’s off of Buchanan near Livernois and I loved that school I loved that school.
-Our ethnic groups we had a mixture we had Hispanics, we had Blacks and we had Whites and we did lots of things.
+Our ethnic groups we had a mixture we had Hispanics, we had blacks and we had whites and we did lots of things.
 Tried to brush up on my Spanish and have people there who could serve the needs.
 I loved it, I just loved it.

 LW: When did you leave there?

 BW: About five years later and I came home.
 I had a good life and I love Detroit and I still go to church.
 Sacred Heart is still my church.
 We celebrate our hundred and fortieth anniversary this last Friday.
-Our pastor, Father Thomas, has been there for sixty years.
-I was baptized there, my children were baptized there, my daughters were married there, married by the priest, but they weren’t married at Sacred Heart, they were married at jzu(??) because we lived over there at that time but Father Thomas was still our minister so we did things like that.
+Our pastor, Father Thomas, has been there for 60 years.
+I was baptized there, my children were baptized there, my daughters were married there, married by the priest, but they weren’t married at Sacred Heart, they were married at Jesu because we lived over there at that time but Father Thomas was still our minister so we did things like that.

 LW: I appreciate you talking with me and sharing your stories and poetry with me.